Latest coronavirus 'traffic light' travel update due this week

 Maurice Latimer (pictured), transferred to a new mortgage with West Brom and slashed his interest rate from 4.59% to just 1.84%, on a two-year fixed-rate interest-only deal.
 As a result, his monthly payments were halved overnight, from £886 to just £401 a month – a massive £485/month saving.

-Maurice, who's spoken to MoneySavingExpert.com founder Martin Lewis about mortgage prisoner policy and is part of the UK Mortgage Prisoners Facebook group, took out an interest-only mortgage with Northern Rock in 2001, read the full story here.
+Maurice, who's spoken to MoneySavingExpert.com founder Martin Lewis about mortgage prisoner policy and is part of the UK Mortgage Prisoners Facebook group, took out an interest-only mortgage with Northern Rock in 2001.
+Read the full MSE News story.

 If you're on an interest-only mortgage, new lenders will expect you to have a repayment plan (and proof of it) to clear the outstanding mortgage at the end of its term.
 Without this, it is very unlikely that you will be able to benefit from new switching options.